rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 are likely to be the only ones in which this may be currently possible for SARS-CoV-2, although targeting high-incidence groups such as healthcare workers may have a role.
-There are risks that study quality might suffer if clinical trials are accelerated to catch pandemic waves:
-(43).There are also implications for the ethics of vaccine studies in low and middle income countries (LMIC), public trust and vaccine acceptance, as highlighted by recent demonstrations in South Africa against some vaccine studies, which some believe to be exploiting local
+There are risks that study quality might suffer if clinical trials are accelerated to catch pandemic waves.[^43] There are also implications for the ethics of vaccine studies in low and middle income countries (LMIC), public trust and vaccine acceptance, as highlighted by recent demonstrations in South Africa against some vaccine studies, which some believe to be exploiting local